-You can only have peace when Law and Order are being respected.
-This field a vast gamut of players: Police, Courts, Judges, Lawyers Prisons, Rehabilitation, Reinsertion.
-It should start with prevention which is a parental responsibility and prerogative.
-If it fails at home the next line of defense is school and then it falls on society with the entire overtaxed judicial system.
+You can only have peace of mind when Law and Order are being respected.
+This field is a vast gamut of players: Police, Courts, Judges, Lawyers Prisons, Rehabilitation, Reinsertion.
+It should start with prevention, which is a parental responsibility and prerogative.
+If it fails at home, the next line of defense is school and then it falls on society with the entire overtaxed judicial system.

 What are the accomplishments and achievements in the race to reduce crime?
 Can crime ever be stopped?
 Will there ever be a day when burglar alarms will be a thing of the past?
-Given present police and judicial systems will rulership be able to instill in its population a sense of peace and prosperity?
+Given present police and judicial systems, will rulership be able to instill in its population a sense of peace of mind and prosperity?

 Ministry of Education + Development